Pharmacy Technicians and Support Staff

 APTUK offers free membership to PTPTs whilst they are completing their 2-year training programme visit their website for further information of what APTUK has to offer.

-Medicines Optimisation Programme
+Medicines Optimisation

-The intention of this programme is not to standardise the detail of individual training as we recognise that delivery in individual work bases is diverse.
-It does not attempt to prescribe one single model for the delivery of medicines optimisation neither does it aim to include clinical knowledge.
+The Medicines Optimisation Course (MOC) aims to develop pharmacy support staff to work competently within local services and have a positive impact on patient care and safety.
+The intention of the course is not to standardise the detail of individual training as we recognise that delivery in individual work bases is diverse.
+It does not attempt to prescribe one single model for the delivery of medicines optimisation neither does it include clinical knowledge.

 +